This post may contain affiliate links. Please see our disclosure policy.

-This recipe is super simple only using a few ingredients, but it does take a little bit of time and work.
-Make a lot of it and you won’t have to make it again for months, as it will last in the fridge for a pretty long time.
+This Tamarind Syrup recipe is super simple only using a few ingredients, but it does take a little bit of time and work.
+Make a lot of it, and you won’t have to make it again for months, as it will last in the fridge for a pretty long time.

-I’ve been making this in bulk for my dad.
-I made it for one of the cocktails on my pop-up menu earlier this summer, and gave the leftover to my dad to take home.
-He finished 2 liters in 1 month!
+I’ve been making this in bulk for my dad ever since I featured it in one of the cocktails on my pop-up menu a few summers ago.
+I gave the leftover syrup to my dad to take home, and he finished 2 liters in less than 1 month!
 I was shocked when he asked me to make more so soon.
 He LOVED it for making agua de tamarindo, both of our favorite agua fresca.

 What is tamarind?